cinchy-co/Documentation/guides-for-using-cinchy/user-guides/queries.md

 ## 2. Executing Queries

-Cinchy Users can execute pre-built queries based on their access.&#x20;
+Cinchy Users can execute pre-built queries based on their access.

 You can find a list of saved queries on your network by navigating to the **Saved Queries table** _(Image 1)._ You can then **search the Cinchy homepage** for the saved query to execute it.